LFGamers/discord-base-bot/README.md

 ## Usage

-To get a super basic bot running, create a simple entry script like the following:
+To get a super basic bot running, you will have to create a module, and your module will have to  set up a Server class that extends `Discord\Base\AppBundle\Model\Server`, and then create a simple entry script like the following:

 ```php
 <?php